univention/univention-corporate-server/doc/scenarios/enterprise.rst

 Users can connect to the services of both environments in a transparent way, as the same user settings apply in both domains.
-For example, a user can sign in both the UCS directory service on their laptop and the Citrix Server in the Microsoft Active Directory with the same username and password.
+For example, a user can sign in both the UCS directory service on their laptop and the Microsoft Active Directory with the same username and password.

 .. _insurance-compliance: